ervandew/eclim/src/doc/content/vim/common/web.rst

 .. _Google:

 - **:Google** [word ...] -
-  This command is used to look up a word or phrase on
-  <a href="http://google.com">google.com</a>.
-You can invoke it one of
+  This command is used to look up a word or phrase on google.com_.
+You can invoke it one of two ways.
-  two ways.

   #.
 First by supplying the word or words to search for as arguments to
       the command.